pagkly/Zed/Investopedia3/How and When to Set up a Joint Venture (JV).md

 ## Understanding Joint Ventures (JVs)

 Joint ventures, although they are a partnership in the colloquial sense of the word, can take on any legal structure.
-Corporations, partnerships, [limited liability companies (LLCs)](https://www.investopedia.com/terms/l/llc.asp), and other business entities can all be used to form a JV.1 Despite the fact that the purpose of JVs is typically for production or for research, they can also be formed for a continuing purpose.
+Corporations, partnerships, [[limited liability companies (LLCs)]](https://www.investopedia.com/terms/l/llc.asp), and other business entities can all be used to form a JV.1 Despite the fact that the purpose of JVs is typically for production or for research, they can also be formed for a continuing purpose.
 Joint ventures can combine large and smaller companies to take on one or several big, or little, projects and deals.

 There are three main reasons why companies form joint ventures: